MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 -   Physical
 -   VendorSpecific

-Your Windows Store app can find all devices that match a specific set of class, subclass, and protocol codes.
+Your UWP app can find all devices that match a specific set of class, subclass, and protocol codes.

 ## Get the Advanced Query Syntax (AQS) string for the device